Merry & Bright: A Sanity-Saving Guide To Thrive This Holiday Season In Style

 A key component to streamlining the holiday season involves making the regular day-to-day tasks of life easier to manage.
 Meal planning is a big one.
 Try to get a handle on grocery shopping, meal planning, and food preparation over the holidays with the following suggestions.

-- Mark your calendar: Between holiday parties and community events, the holiday season involves a lot of evenings out.
+- Mark your calendar: Between holiday get togethers and other virtual and/or socially distanced events, an evening out might just be the thing your family needs to unplug, recharge and make some special holiday memories.
 Keep your calendar updated with important dates and plan your grocery shopping and weekly meal plan around the nights that you’ll be home and cooking.

 - Have a plan: Don’t just assume you can throw something together with whatever you have on hand; instead, know what you have in your pantry, what meals you plan to make, and which ingredients you’ll need.
 Create a meal plan and a shopping list that will help you navigate mealtime with ease.